 We’d like to take a moment to thank all the social workers who work tirelessly for children in foster care.
 Your days are long and too often touched by heartbreak.
 But because of your dedication and concern, you help create joy and hope for the families you serve.

 In honor of National Foster Care Month, here are some amazing foster care success stories.
 We hope you find them to be an inspirational and heartwarming reminder of why you work so hard for your children and families.

 Editor’s note: this post was originally published on May 23, 2013 as "5 Inspiring Foster Care Success Stories."
 Today, exactly five years later, we’re adding five more stories.
 Why?
-Unfortunately, we’ve learned that the media tends to focus on the negative when it comes to things like Foster Care, Adoption, and Protective Services.
+Unfortunately, we’ve learned that the media tends to focus on the negative when it comes to things like foster care, adoption, and child welfare.
 However, we’ve had enough conversations with social workers to know that for every negative story shared, there’s an equally positive one that wasn’t (or that got far less attention).
 So, it’s our job to help share them.